opsec-ee/rtka-u/docs/papers/rtka_foundation.md

 ######

-RTKA-U is **not** like any existing system.
+RTKA is **not** like any existing system.
 Here's how it's fundamentally different:

-## RTKA-U's Unique Innovations
+## RTKA's Unique Innovations

 **No existing system combines:**
 - **UNKNOWN Preservation Theorem** - Mathematical proof that UNKNOWN persists with (2/3)^(n-1) probability